 We are Currently accepting Research or Review papers for Issue 3 (published Fall 2018).

-- Download the full submission guidelines here.
+- Download the full submission guidelines (and consent form) here.

 - Find an up to date outline of our peer review process here.

 Submission deadline for Issue 3 is January 19th 2018.
 Authors are encouraged to submit early.
 Only the first 50 submissions will be accepted.

 - Current SFU undergraduate students who have conducted research at SFU or elsewhere.

 - Past SFU undergraduate students submitting research conducted at SFU or supervised by an SFU faculty member.

 - Undergraduate students who have carried out research at any accredited higher-education institution.
 Note that given two submissions of equal merit, preference will be given to one from SFU.